malkhamis-panw/gaia/doc/documentation.md

 A DNS lookup report is used to report a DNS lookup that is happening on behalf of a processing unit.
-If the DNS server is on the standard UDP port 53 then the Defender can proxy the DNS traffic and make a report.
+If the DNS server is on the standard UDP port 53 then the enforcer can proxy the DNS traffic and make a report.
 The report indicate whether or not the lookup was successful.

 #### Example